mucommander/mucommander/readme.txt

  - In-table file renaming now used everywhere instead of 'Rename' dialog
  - In-table file renaming must now to be validated by ENTER for safety reasons
  - 'Quit' action with confirmation dialog added for platforms other than OS X (Ctrl+Q by default)
- - Right-click menu reworked with 'Copy name(s)' / 'Copy path(s)' actions
+ - Right-click menu reworked, added 'Copy name(s)' / 'Copy path(s)' actions
  - Improved Windows launcher
  - Splash screen shows loading progress
  - Currently selected file is displayed in a different color (configurable) when focus is out of the file table or application